 The surface of the cacti can turn brown with a rough texture due to corking which is typically as a result of underwatering in Summer, physical damage to the surface, or a sudden drop in temperature.

 Keep reading to learn why your cactus is turning brown and how to implement the solutions to save your cactus…

 Why is my Cactus Turning Brown (and Yellow) and Soft?
 (Overwatering and Poor Drainage)

-Most houseplant cacti species has specifically adapted to growing in arid climates with low rainfall, low humid and in fast draining sandy soil that does not retain much moisture.
+Most houseplant cacti species have specifically adapted to growing in arid climates with low rainfall, low humidity, and fast-draining sandy soil that does not retain much moisture.

-To grow cacti indoors successfully and avoid the cactus stem from rotting turning brown, soft and mushy it is important to replicate some of the conditions of it native environment by planting the cactus in, gritty well draining potting soil that drains efficiently and only watering when the soil has dried out.
+To grow cacti indoors successfully and avoid the cactus stem from rotting and turning brown, soft, and mushy it is important to replicate some of the conditions of its native environment by planting the cactus in, gritty well-draining potting soil that drains efficiently and only watering when the soil has dried out.